London Midland driver shortage cancels 58 more trains

 London Midland has said it will list its cancellations every day on its website until 11 December.

-Rail Minister Norman Baker has warned the firm its performance is being monitored.'Not acceptable'
+Rail Minister Norman Baker has warned the firm its performance is being monitored.

 The Birmingham Chamber of Commerce has said it is "critical" the issue is resolved for businesses in the area, especially shops during the half-term holiday.